Breastfeeding can be a painful experience when your little one refuses to latch deeply. Learn what to do when baby pulls back to a shallow latch.

 Cup your breast with your hand, with your thumb at the top and the rest of your fingers beneath.
 Make sure that your fingers are outside the areola—the dark part of your breast—as this is where you want her mouth to go.

-Then, “push” your breast down with your thumb, and with the other fingers, pull and lift the nipple up, as if it’s pointing upward.
+Then, “push” your breast down with your thumb, and with the other fingers, pull and lift the nipple, as if it’s pointing upward.
 This makes the entire areola more accessible for a deeper latch.
-It’ll also help to hold her head and neck with your other hand in place and prevent her from pulling back to a shallow latch.
+It can also help to hold baby’s head and neck with your other hand in place and prevent her from pulling back to a shallow latch.

 With a shallow latch, your baby’s chin and mouth are closed tighter than if her mouth and jaw were wide open.
 To help her develop a deep latch, pull her chin down to encourage her to open her mouth.

 Slip your finger between her chin and your breast and gently pull her chin down.
-This will hopefully give you more room to insert more of your breast into her mouth.
+This can hopefully give you more room to insert more of your breast into her mouth.

 Learn 5 reasons your baby keeps unlatching (but is still hungry).